Part I: From data to visualization

 Provides an introduction to vector and bitmap graphics and describes the pros and cons of the various most commonly used file formats.

-Choosing the right plotting software
+Choosing the right visualization software

 Discusses the pros and cons of different software available to make graphs.